Look what the homosexuals have done to me!

 Judith Light with Betty Buckley in Betrayal of Trust.

 If you previously thought I was nuts for calling Judith Light the Maria Falconetti of American TV movies, wait until you hear my theory that her late ’70s arc on One Life to Live as housewife-turned-hooker-turned-murderer Karen Wolek is the soap equivalent to Jeanne Dielman, 23, quai du Commerce, 1080 Bruxelles.
-Light’s legendary courtroom breakdown scenes as Wolek (seen here in a 1997 ABC retrospective hosted by Reba McEntire) contain some of the finest acting in the history of television and prepare us for her telefilm work to come, including 1994’s Betrayal of Trust.
+Light’s legendary courtroom breakdown scenes as Wolek (seen here in a 1997 ABC retrospective hosted by Reba McEntire) contained some of the finest acting in the history of daytime television and prepared us for her telefilm work to come, including 1994’s Betrayal of Trust.

-Page 5 of 53
+Page 5 of 54

 Powered by WordPress & Theme by Anders Norén